 - We saved and now own Kielder Viaduct – a major tourism and recreational asset.

-- We monitor and comment on planning applications, policies and key regional strategy including Northumberland Core Strategy – we are currently working with Northumberland County Council to monitor emerging policies on renewable energy in the county.
+- We monitor and comment on planning applications, policies and key regional strategy including Northumberland Local Plan – we are closely monitoring Northumberland County Council’s emerging policies on renewable energy in the county.

-- We recently made objections to proposed developments on the Spanish Battery, Tynemouth, and St Mary’s Island.
+- We objected to proposed developments on the Spanish Battery, Tynemouth, and St Mary’s Island.

 - We lead or support campaigns to save, safeguard or celebrate important people, buildings, landscapes and culture.